SriRam-Macha/CSE535_Project_3_extra_credit_demo/README.md

 5. Transfer - Test adaptive security (Approve/Challenge/Block based on trust score) That's it!
 The app should build and run without additional configuration.

+Additional points -
+The trust score can sometimes misbehave even when typing normally for demo purposes.
+We tried to make it as lenient as possible; this is something which needs more data and complex algorithms to increase accuracy.

 Feature not included in the demo video due to time restriction - When username and password is entered five times wrong, this again triggers really low Trust score, which again stops you from using all the features of the app.